Skip to content

 Some companies use EoMM as the trigger to rethink their entire commerce architecture.
 A composable approach replaces the monolithic SAP Commerce platform with best-of-breed services: a headless CMS, a separate PIM, an independent order management system, and a modern frontend framework.

-Best for: Companies with strong internal development teams, complex multi-brand requirements, or a clear need for frontend flexibility that SAP Commerce Cloud does not provide.
+Best for companies with strong internal development teams, complex multi-brand requirements, or a clear need for frontend flexibility that Commerce Cloud doesn’t provide.

 Path 3: Extend support and decide later